 As API-driven software continues to expand, protecting sensitive data becomes increasingly crucial.
 Maturity in API security requires a complete inventory of APIs, followed by infrastructure that supports secure API data flows, and an automated test program.

-If you’d like to learn more about ensuring you have a complete inventory of your APIs in production, book a demo with Bionic.
+If you’d like to learn more about ensuring you have a complete inventory of your APIs in production, learn more about Application Security Posture Management.